First Outing in the Sea Eagle Kayak

 Here I am sharing some photos that may have been overlooked from the trip.

 One thing about this (rather creepy) area where I walked was the fact that there were many, many dead horseshoe crabs.
 They were scattered over the beach sand and all throughout the water.
-Later I read that raccoons will eat them, although this page about horseshoe crabs does not mention raccoons as predators.
+Later I read that raccoons will eat them!
 It does mention alligators.
 This water can have gators (I found a skull), which adds to the creepiness.

 Horseshoe crabs leave behind an exoskeleton when they molt.
 If they get turned upside down they may die.
 Grab them by the big part of the shell, not the tail, and turn them over.
 They are harmless.